-Title: J/618/3740 Teamworking skills Level: 2 Credit Value: 3 GLH: 20 Learning Outcomes Assessment Criteria The learner will: The learner can: 1.
-Understand why effective teamwork is 1.1 Define effective teamwork important 1.2 Describe the advantages and disadvantages of teamwork for a given situation 2.
-Understand the roles people may take in 2.1 Give examples of formally allocated roles a teamwork situation 2.2 Give examples of less formal roles 2.3 Describe the impact these roles could have on the way a team works and on members of the team 3.
+Title: J/618/3740 Teamworking skills Level: 2 Credit Value: 3 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand why effective teamwork is important Define effective teamwork Describe the advantages and disadvantages of teamwork for a given situation Understand the roles people may take in a teamwork situation 2.1 Give examples of formally allocated roles 2.2 Give examples of less formal roles 2.3 Describe the impact these roles could have on the way a team works and on members of the team 3.
 Understand the role of conflict 3.1 List factors that could contribute to conflict in a team 3.2 Explain how conflicting views could be an advantage 3.3 Suggest ways to manage and resolve conflict 4.
-Understand what needs to be done to achieve a particular goal 4.1 Explain the overall goal and objectives of the team 4.2 Identify their own strengths, skills and experiences relevant to the teamwork situation 4.3 Describe their own role as part of the team
+Understand what needs to be done to achieve a particular goal 4.1 Explain the overall goal and objectives of the team 4.2 Identify their own strengths, skills and experiences relevant to the teamwork situation 4.3 Describe their own role as part of the team Be able to work with others towards achieving shared objectives 5.1 Agree an action plan of individual and group activities needed to achieve the objectives 5.2 Clarify action plan if necessary 5.3 Identify who to ask for help if needed 5.4 Carry out the individual and group activities as agreed 5.5 Motivate the team to achieve its objectives 5.6 Provide feedback in an appropriate and constructive manner 5.7 Receive and respond to constructive feedback

-5. Be able to work with others towards achieving shared objectives 5.1 Agree an action plan of individual and group activities needed to achieve the objectives 5.2 Clarify action plan if necessary 5.3 Identify who to ask for help if needed 5.4 Carry out the individual and group activities as agreed 5.5 Motivate the team to achieve its objectives 5.6 Provide feedback in an appropriate and constructive manner 5.7 Receive and respond to constructive feedback 6.
-Be able to reflect on own performance and that of the team 6.1 Reflect on their own performance and the performance of the team 6.2 Suggest ways of improving own team working skills Unit aim (s) The aim of this unit is to help the learner understand the roles people may take within teams and be able to work with others towards achieving shared objectives.
-Assessment requirements This unit is assessed through portfolio of evidence.
+Be able to reflect on own performance and that of the team 6.1 Reflect on their own performance and the performance of the team6.2 Suggest ways of improving own team working skills Additional information Unit aim (s) The aim of this unit is to help the learner understand the roles people may take within teams and be able to work with others towards achieving shared objectives.

-Title: H/601/5474 Introduction to duty of care in health, social care or children's and young people's settings Level: 2 Credit Value: 1 GLH: 9 Learning Outcomes Assessment Criteria The learner will: The learner can: 1.
-Understand the implications of duty of 1.1 Define the term 'duty of care' care 1.2 Describe how the duty of care affects own work role 2.
-Understand support available for addressing dilemmas that may arise 2.1 Describe dilemmas that may arise between the duty of care and an individual's rights about duty of care 2.2 Explain where to get additional support and advice about how to resolve such dilemmas 3.
-Know how to respond to complaints 3.1 Describe how to respond to complaints 3.2 Identify the main points of agreed procedures for handling complaints Unit aim (s) This unit is aimed at those who work in health or social care settings or with children or young people in a wide range of settings.
+Title: H/601/5474 Introduction to duty of care in health, social care or children's and young people's settings Level: 2 Credit Value: 1 GLH: 9 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the implications of duty of care Define the term 'duty of care' Describe how the duty of care affects own work role Understand support available for addressing dilemmas that may arise about duty of care 2.1 Describe dilemmas that may arise between the duty of care and an individual's rights2.2 Explain where to get additional support and advice about how to resolve such dilemmas 3.
+Know how to respond to complaints 3.1 Describe how to respond to complaints 3.2 Identify the main points of agreed procedures for handling complaints Additional information about this unit Unit aim (s) This unit is aimed at those who work in health or social care settings or with children or young people in a wide range of settings.
 It introduces the concept of duty of care and awareness of dilemmas or complaints that may arise where there is a duty of care.
-Assessment requirements This unit is assessed through portfolio of evidence.